-(a) [The term of extension reflects the expected economic life of the mining project, taking into consideration such factors as the depletion of the ore, the useful life of mining equipment and processing facilities and commercial viability.]
+(b) the Contractor is in compliance with the terms of its Exploitation Contract and the rules, regulations and procedures of the Authority;

-(b) The Contractor is in compliance with the terms of its Exploitation Contract and the rules, regulations and procedures of the Authority;
+(b) bis the Contractor’s [] application to extend an Exploitation Contract sufficiently demonstrates that the Contractor has met and complied with all [related environmental obligations including environmental thresholds] and demonstrates that the Preservation Reference Zones and Impact Reference Zones met their objectives, and that the Contractor’s application for an extension includes designation of suitable Preservation Reference Zones and Impact Reference Zones for the extension period in accordance with Annex X bis;

-(b) bis The Contractor’s final report sufficiently demonstrates that the Contractor has met and complied with all Environmental Goals, Objectives, and thresholds and can demonstrate that the PRZs and IRZs met their objectives, and that the Contractor’s application for an extension includes designation of suitable PRZs and IRZs for the extension period in accordance with Annex X bis.
+(b) ter the cumulative environmental impact does not exceed the threshold set by the applicable Regional Environmental Management Plan as a result of the extension and that such extension does not hinder the achievement of the strategic and regional environmental goals and objectives;

-(c) The Exploitation Contract has not been terminated earlier;
+(c) the Exploitation Contract has not been terminated earlier;

-[(c) bis The Contractor is able to demonstrate that all related contractual obligations, such as the requirement to maintain insurance coverage at all times during the conduct of Exploitation activities, will extend or continue to remain in force for the duration of the extension period.]
+[(c) bis the Contractor is able to demonstrate that all related contractual obligations, such as the requirement to maintain insurance coverage at all times during the conduct of Exploitation activities, will extend or continue to remain in force for the duration of the extension period;]

-(d) The Contractor has paid the applicable fee in the amount specified in appendix II;
+(d) the Contractor has paid the applicable fee[];

-(e) [The Sponsoring State has reconfirmed their sponsorship of the Contractor by reissuing their certificate of sponsorship; and.]
+(e) [the Sponsoring State has reconfirmed their sponsorship of the Contractor by reissuing their certificate of sponsorship; and]

-(e) bis [The Council is satisfied that the requirements of regulation 13 will be met.]
+(e) bis [the Council is satisfied that the requirements of regulation 13 will be met.]

-8. Any extension of an Exploitation Contract shall be effected by the execution of an instrument in writing by the Secretary-General or duly authorized representative, and the Designated Representative or the authority designated under regulation 5, paragraph 2.
+7. Any extension of an Exploitation Contract shall be effected by the execution of an instrument in writing by the Secretary-General or duly authorized representative as requested by the Council, and the Designated Representative or the authority designated under regulation 5, paragraph 2.
 The terms of an extended Exploitation Contract shall be those set out in the standard Exploitation Contract annexed to these Regulations that is in effect on the date that the Council approves the extension application.

-8. An Exploitation Contract in respect of which an application for extension has been made [shall]/[may], despite its expiry date, remain in force until such time as the extension application has been considered and its extension has been granted or refused.
+8. An Exploitation Contract in respect of which an application for extension has been made [shall]/[may], despite its expiry date, remain in force until such time as the extension application has been considered and its extension has been granted or refused unless the Council decides otherwise.
+[Notwithstanding this, during this period following the expiry of an Exploitation Contract and pending the consideration and decision on the extension request, the Contractor shall suspend Exploitation activities.]